 Guitars are available at many different price points.
 It all depends on the type of quality you’re looking for, but most guitars range from $100-$1500.

 It’s important to keep in mind that the cheapest option isn’t always the best.
 If you’re a new student, a quality guitar will not only sound more enjoyable, but it can help you sound better as well.
 With this in mind, your first guitar shouldn’t cost you more than $500.

 This might seem expensive, but you can always start out with free guitar lessons online if you’re on a budget.
 (Shameless plug-check out the ones we offer here at TakeLessons Live!)

 In addition to the guitar itself, there are a few accessories that you might like to purchase that will help make playing easier - especially as a beginner.
 Here are a few must-have guitar accessories.

 An out of tune guitar can make even the best guitar player in the world sound terrible.
-So before joining in on group guitar classes, you have to make sure your instrument is in tune.
+So before you start online guitar lessons for beginners, you should make sure your instrument is in tune.

 Essentially, the way to tune a guitar is by adjusting its strings.
 You can do this by turning the strings’ corresponding tuning keys on the head of the guitar.
 Turn the tuning key away from you to tighten the string and raise its pitch; turn it toward you to loosen it and lower the pitch.